rubentrancoso/mailserver-quicksetup/README.md

 ## Missing steps

-1. xataz/docker-letsencrypt image needs to be changed so the certificate creation will not prompt for user
+1. xataz/docker-letsencrypt image needs to be changed so the certificate creation will not prompt for user input
 2. automatically setup cloudflare records

    - A mail ip address